top of page

 Gold wax seal with a feather quill symbol in the center.

-The stories, imagery, and artwork on this site are intended for adult audiences.
-They are fictionalized expressions inspired by imagination, desire, and creative interpretation.
+The stories and imagery on this site are intended for adult audiences.
+They are fictional expressions shaped by imagination, desire, and creative interpretation.

-All content is artistic and literary in nature, exploring intimacy, emotion, and human connection through fiction and visual storytelling.
+All content is artistic and literary in nature, exploring intimacy, emotion, and human connection through narrative and visual storytelling.

 © JRNOFEXPRS 2026.
 All rights reserved.